Simone Gold

-Simone Melissa Gold (née Tizes) is the founder of America's Frontline Doctors, a right-wing political organization known for spreading misinformation about the COVID-19 pandemic.
+Simone Melissa Gold (née Tizes) is an American doctor and known for her opposition to the COVID-19 vaccines.
+She is the founder of America's Frontline Doctors, a right-wing political organization known for spreading misinformation about the COVID-19 pandemic.
 Before her arrest and guilty plea for participating in the 2021 United States Capitol attack, she had gained attention when a video of an America's Frontline Doctors press conference in front of the US Supreme Court Building went viral in July 2020.
 During the press conference, she touted the supposed benefits of hydroxychloroquine, despite evidence that it is ineffective as a COVID-19 treatment and can carry significant risks.

-On January 5, 2021, Gold spoke at a rally in Washington D.C., telling attendees to refuse to be vaccinated for COVID-19; the next day she took part in the Capitol attack.
+On January 5, 2021, Gold spoke at a rally in Washington, D.C., telling attendees to refuse to be vaccinated for COVID-19; the next day she took part in the Capitol attack.
 She spoke from the rotunda of the Capitol and was later arrested for her participation in the storming, having admitted she entered the building.
-She eventually pleaded guilty to a Federal misdemeanor and was sentenced to 60 days in prison and a $9,500 fine.
+She eventually pleaded guilty to a federal misdemeanor and was sentenced to 60 days in prison and a $9,500 fine.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Gold was pardoned along with nearly every other participant in the Capitol riot.

 Early life and career

 Gold was born to Reuben (a medical school professor) and Carol Tizes (an elementary school teacher for special needs children), and raised on Long Island, New York.
 She graduated from the City College of New York at age 19, and received her Doctor of Medicine (M.D.) degree from the Chicago Medical School in 1989.
 After obtaining a medical license in California, Gold attended Stanford Law School, graduating in 1993.
 Gold described attending law school as her "rebellion" against her father, who wanted his children to be doctors.
 She was admitted to the New York bar in 1997 and shortly afterward completed a residency in emergency medicine at the Renaissance School of Medicine at Stony Brook University.
 According to Gold, she also worked as a fellow to U.S. Congressman Jim Jeffords in 1997, though Jeffords' former chief of staff who had worked for Jeffords for 25 years did not remember her when asked about her in 2021.
 In 2009 she worked as an assistant to Israeli Ambassador to the United States Michael Oren.
 Although Oren credited her in articles he published, in 2021 he claimed not to have any memory of her.

-Gold's emergency medicine certification lapsed in December 2020, though she was still a licensed physician in the state of California as of September 2021, with a professional address at a UPS shipping store in Beverly Hills.
+Gold's emergency medicine certification lapsed in December 2020, though she was still a licensed physician in the state of California as of September 2021.